Poisson Solver in SIMION¶

 Overview¶

 In SIMION 8.1.0, the electromagnetic field solver (Refine function) has been extended to support solving the Poisson Equation.
-As before, the Refine function can calculate potentials inside a volume defined by electrodes with potentials, but the new Poisson solving capability allows it to also handle the case when a known, arbitrary distribution of space-charge density fills that volume (such as due to high current charged particle beams or charged insulators).
+As before, the Refine function can calculate potentials inside a volume defined by electrodes with potentials, but the new Poisson solving capability allows it to also handle the case when a known, arbitrary distribution of Space Charge density fills that volume (such as due to high current charged particle beams or charged insulators).
 Dielectrics are also supported.

 Applications¶